 Parisa has received her master’s degree in clinical psychology in counseling from The Chicago School of Professional Psychology as an international student.
-Parisa is a licensed professional counselor (LPC) and also is certified as a drug and alcohol counselor (CADC).
+Parisa is a licensed clinical professional counselor (LCPC) and also is certified as a drug and alcohol counselor (CADC).
 She has been trained in Motivational Interviewing, Dialectical behavior Therapy (DBT), and Cognitive Behavioral therapy (CBT) to provide therapy for adolescents, adults, and families.

 Parisa has experience working in partial hospitalization and intensive outpatient program with adult and adolescents.
 Parisa’s experience includes group therapy, crisis intervention, case management, individual, and family therapy.
 She recently was working as a therapist in adult residential treatment at Northwest Community Hospital and has an